 Things to do in Dublin at night

 So, your one day in Dublin is over and now you have the whole night ahead of you.
-Where to go and what are the coolest things to do around here?
+Where to go and what are the best things to do around here?
 There are plenty of great choices to unwind and relax – here are some of the most popular of them.

 Dublin pub tour